 Today, the issue that obsesses the base of the Democratic party is income inequality.
 I think that’s foolish.
 The underlying causes of inequality — miserable economic growth, stagnating wages, poverty, etc. — are vastly more worthy challenges.
 Though, in fairness, many people actually have those problems in mind when they talk about inequality.

 There’s another, more important reason.
 In the 1990’s, the Left radicalized and, like Africanized honey bees, became very aggressive.
-They were convinced Clinton was too timid and let the Gingrich led extreme right-wing extremists push him around.
-Loyalty to the cult kept them from revolting against the Clintons, but the resentment turned into rage by 2000.
+They were convinced Clinton was too timid and let the “extreme right” push him around.
+Loyalty to the cause kept them from revolting against the Clintons, but the resentment turned into rage by 2000.
 Just as fundamentalist Muslims went violently crazy after the end of the Cold War, the American Left went bonkers when the Clintons left town.

 There’s another component to the inequality obsession: populism.
 People increasingly feel that economic and political elites are enriching themselves, not by making great products or selling valuable services, but by cutting backroom deals and selling influence.
 This rage is remarkably bipartisan.
 It is the one theme that loosely unites tea partiers and Wall Street occupiers alike.

-Goldberg, like most of the Conventional Right, instinctively rejects anything that smacks of populism.
+Goldberg, like most of the neocons, instinctively rejects anything that smacks of populism.
 That’s why they tend to get it wrong as we see here.
-Fake Indian’s faux populism is the sort you see in the faculty lounge or the coffee shop at Whole Foods.
-It’s overly credentialed bobos bitching about the rich guys who sign their paycheck.
+Warren’s faux populism is the sort you see in the faculty lounge or the coffee shop at Whole Foods.
+It’s overly credentialed cosmopolitan provincials complaining about the rich guys who sign their paycheck and keep them in the lifestyle they deserve.
 They may have it good, but someone with fewer diplomas has it better and that’s just unfair.

-It’s why Fake Indian sounds so weird to working class types.
+It’s why Warren sounds so weird to working class types.
 If you are a part-time teacher at your kid’s Montessori school, hearing a rich white woman complain about inequality sounds inspiring.
-If you’re working two jobs so your kid can go to the local state college one day, hearing an old rich woman talk like that sounds phony.
-But, the Democrat party is the party of Montessori school parents, not plumbers with two jobs.
+If you’re working two jobs so your kid can go to the local state college one day, hearing an old rich woman talk like that sounds ridiculous.
+The Democrat party, however, is the party of Montessori school parents, not plumbers with two jobs.

 Obscure economics professor David Brat toppled House majority leader Eric Cantor in a Virginia primary largely by tapping into that populism, particularly on such issues as immigration and Wall Street bailouts.